 In conclusion, the H20T camera and the built-in camera of the M2EA have comparable results, guaranteeing the same quality.

 In both cases, the thermal and visual cameras simultaneously record the data needed for solar inspections.
-We can detect the thermal anomalies present on your solar site thanks to the thermal data.
+Thanks to the thermal data, we can detect the thermal anomalies present on your solar site.
 The visual data will help identify the causes.

 3. Visual camera